cola314/web-redirect/README.md

 `REDIRECT_URL`
 This variable is mandatory and specifies the url to redirect.

+`RESERVE_PATH`
+This variable is optional.
+The user's requested path is appended to the `REDIRECT_URL` and returned.
+Default value is false.

 `USE_HTTPS`
 This variable is optional.
 Set to `true`, to enable https.